-Residents of the 450+ manufactured homes on Hayden Island are generally of lower means with a high percentage of LatinoX and other minorities as well as seniors on fixed incomes.
+Residents of the 450+ manufactured homes on Hayden Island are generally of lower means with a high percentage of LatinX and other minorities as well as seniors on fixed incomes.
 Many do not have cars and have difficulty grocery shopping since the island's only grocery store, Safeway, closed some two years ago.
+Another 150+ residents live in the adjoining RV park.
+About half are permanent residents and many also lack automobiles.